faamaral/faamaral/README.md

 Only in 2018 when i joined in college, emerged in me the passion for programming.
 Since then, i've been trying more and more about the whole programming and develoment ecosystems.
 I also have a great curiosity and interest in machine learning and artificial intelligence applications.

-Currently, i am dedicated to develoment a small blog app [blog-to-learn](https://github.com/faamaral/blog-to-learning) using **Flask Framawork**🧪 in order to share what i learn in college subjects with other people, and engaged to learn cross-plataform development with **Flutter** 💙.
+Currently, i am dedicated to develoment a small blog app named [techster](https://github.com/faamaral/techster) using **Flask Framawork**🧪 in order to share what i learn in college subjects with other people, and engaged to learn cross-plataform development with **Flutter** 💙.

 <div>
   <a href="https://github.com/faamaral" target="_blank">